ishbguy/baux/README.md

 # need to declare two associative arrays
 # one for options and one for arguments

 declare -A opts args

 # The first arg is array NAME for options
 # The second arg is array NAME for arguments
 # The third arg is the options string, a letter for an option,
 # letter follow with ':' means a option argument
-# The remain args are needed to be parse
+# The remain args are needed to be parsed

 getoptions opts args "n:vh" "$@"

 # after getoptions, need to correct the option index